wprashed/cartflush-autoclear-cart-for-inactive-users/readme.txt

 ### 🛍 Category-Based Timeout Rules

-Set cart timeout rules based on product categories.
+Set cart timeout rules based on product categories from the settings page or with CSV import.

 Use cases: